Atayal people: Rattan and bamboo weaving

 The qbubu' (rattan hat) is worn by men when they go out to protect their heads, but it also serves as an aesthetic and identity statement.
 The most common form of the qbubu' is the rimless bowl, occasionally with an attached brim.
 Hunters covered their hats with animal skins or teeth, and successful headhunters sewed a white circular shell plate called a mayon in the center of the forehead of their hats.

 Net-knotting and woodwork

-Net-knotting and woodwork is another essential skill of Tayal people.
+Net-knotting and woodwork is another essential skill of Atayal people.
 Baskets and sieves are knitted from bamboo rattans to carry hunting equipment and harvests, and their size varies by functions.
 Rattan caps (qbubu') are worn by men during outdoor activities, such as hunting.
 The strong structure from knitted rattan could protect the head from tree branches.
 It also serves as a presentation of identity and skills, that hunters would decorate their cap with animals' fur to portray their hunting gains.

 As daggers and swords shall not be touched by women and is exclusive to the owner himself, they are strictly produced by men.
-Woodwork is essential to daily life, since Tayal sheaths and furniture are mainly produced from wood.
+Woodwork is essential to daily life, since Atayal sheaths and furniture are mainly produced from wood.